-Active weapons threat training is given to all incoming students during the orientation period.
-The training provides knowledge to students about responses to an active weapon threat: run, hide, fight.
-The training is presented in partnership with Campus Safety, KEPT, Knox County Sheriff's Office and the Knox County Emergency Management Agency.
+Active weapons threat training is given to all incoming students during orientation at the start of the academic year and is also available to students and employees on request.
+The active weapons threat training provides knowledge to students about responses to an active weapon threat: run, hide, fight.
+The training is presented in partnership with Campus Safety and members of the Kenyon Emergency Preparedness Team.